midjourney/docs/README.md

 `--uplight` — Use "light" upscaler for subsequent upscales.
 Results are then closer to the original image

+`--sameseed` — Set the same seed across all images of the resulting grid

 **Size shortcuts**

 `--wallpaper`: `--w 1920 --h 1024 --hd`